MartinBulla/RWLE_predation_timing/README.md

 ### **Overview**

-Data, codes and outputs of the analyses for the [Diel timing of nest predation changes across breeding season in a subtropical shorebird](https://doi.org/10.22541/au.160991969.96235686/v1)
+Data, codes and outputs of the analyses in [Diel timing of nest predation changes across breeding season in a subtropical shorebird](https://doi.org/10.22541/au.160991969.96235686/v1)

 ### **Folders and files**